puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

    *  The "deedID" is used as storage key, value lookup is done via 'valueExp'. */ persistedDeeds?: ExpressionSetup[]

-  /** Additional info to show on the today page completion table, it is ignored when coming from a game */ completionTable?: Array<{ title: string; persistedDeedID: string; formatString: string }>
+  /** Additional info to show on the today page completion table */ completionTable?: Array<{ title: string; persistedDeedID: string; formatString: string }>

-  /** Additional info to show on the today page completion table, it is ignored when coming from a game.
+  /** Additional info to show on the today page completion table.
 Used for deeds which do not have a leaderboard attached. */ completionSidebar?: ExpressionSetup[]
 }
 ```